Work Exchange - 2018

 Q: Can I apply for more than one week a summer?

 A: Because of the great number of applicants we receive for positions, we prefer to share the opportunities with as many people as possible.
-That said, we do have one position that spans multiple weeks.
 Please see individual job descriptions for more details.

 Q: Can I work during one week and take classes in another?

 A: We ask that participants work the week in which they are planning to take classes.
-The only exception to this being the Prep Crew and Tent Crew which work prior to the Gathering.
+The only exception to this being the Local Crew and Tent Crew, which work prior to the Gathering.

 Q: Can I work in exchange for someone else's tuition?